 The 21st century has seen crossbreed dogs – those carefully bred by respected breeders- become as popular, if not more, than pedigree animals.
 There are a number of reasons for this.
 First, the idea behind the crossbreed is to breed a dog that does not shed hair like a standard dog.
 This is great for people with allergies, although it should be said that some do still shed.
 Also, by combining the characteristics of two known breeds in a careful breeding procedure, the result is a friendly, lovable dog that makes a great family pet.

 The cross-breed dog is not a new idea and has been around for several decades.
-One of the most popular, the Goldendoodle, became the standard bearer for hybrid dogs, and is now one of the most popular recognised breeds across the world.
+As one of the most popular it became the standard bearer for hybrid dogs, and is now one of the most popular recognised breeds across the world.
 A friendly, lovable and very loyal animal, it makes an excellent family pet.

 The same can be said for the Goldendoodle; a cross between a Golden Retriever – rather than a standard Labrador – and a Poodle, it resembles the Goldendoodle in many ways, and comes with the added bonus of its beautiful low-shedding coat in a fantastic colour.
 One of the more recent breeds, the Goldendoodle is a perfect choice of family pet, but given its

-What is it like living with a Goldendoodle?
+What is it like living with one?
 Here’s some more detail about this wonderful dog.

-As the Goldendoodle is bred from a Golden Retriever and a Poodle it will naturally inherit the breed characteristics of these dogs, and that is a good thing.
-In short, a well-bred and trained Goldendoodle will be a fun, playful and obedient animal that is perfect with children, and that makes an almost unsurpassable choice of family dog.
+As this cross breed is bred from a Golden Retriever and a Poodle it will naturally inherit the breed characteristics of these dogs, and that is a good thing.
+In short, a well-bred and trained dog will be a fun, playful and obedient animal that is perfect with children, and that makes an almost unsurpassable choice of family dog.

-- The Goldendoodle is bred to be a non-shedding dog, but be aware that some will still shed hair, although not as much as some other dogs
+- Is bred to be a non-shedding dog, but be aware that some will still shed hair, although not as much as some other dogs

 - It is a friendly and loyal breed, and makes a wonderful family pet

-- Goldendoodles are easy to train and receptive to instruction and learning, so you will find your dog soon understands you.
+- They are easy to train and receptive to instruction and learning, so you will find your dog soon understands you.

 - You will find your dog loves to play, so be prepared to put the time in!

-- The Goldendoodle is a sociable dog, so walks with other dog owners will be a pleasure rather than a chore.
+- It is a sociable dog, so walks with other dog owners will be a pleasure rather than a chore.

-- This is also a great choice for single people or first-time owners, thanks to the amazing loyalty a Goldendoodle shows towards its owner.
+- This is also a great choice for single people or first-time owners, thanks to the amazing loyalty shown towards its owner.

 - This is a large breed with a lot of energy, and one that you really need to be able to dedicate a lot of time to.
-If you can’t spend a couple of hours to take it on regular walks, the Goldendoodle is not for you.
+If you can’t spend a couple of hours to take it on regular walks, then it is not for you.

 - It has a coat that is high-maintenance, so will require grooming on a regular basis and professional attention every now and then